 - The Advanced Facility for Avian Research at Western University

 Small but mighty is our trademark!
 If you are the successful candidate you will be working closely with our voluntary team to achieve both your personal goals and the organizational goals.
 We meet monthly online and are a group of dedicated volunteers, with some independent work in between meetings (about 2-4 hours a month).
-You can see the rest of our volunteers here.

 - Writing copy and organizing blog posts for the website